Skip to main content

 Christ Church Bronxville.
 UDM Pro under load.

 A year of intermittent UniFi console disconnections, traced to two compounding root causes — a legacy firmware backup file pushing the OS partition to 99% and an OOM killer reaping the unifi-core process under a four-application load.
-Resolved in two on-site sessions with a written, client-authorized exit report.
+Resolved in two on-site sessions, with every change logged and signed off by the client.

 Client